anywhichway/doxl/README.md

  `doxl.ANY(...args)` - A utility function match any value.
 If the optional `...args` are passed in and the value on the underlying object being queried is a function, then it will be called with the args and the `this` scope set to the object being queried.

- `doxl.UNDEFINED(default)` - A utility function that will match undefined properties in the `source`.
+ `doxl.UNDEFINED(default,...args)` - A utility function that will match undefined properties in the `source`.
 If `default` is provided, it will be returned as the value for the undefined property.

 # Application Techniques